vishr/local-history/README.md

 ##Benefits

-* At any time, you can compare or open a file with any older version from the history.
+* At any time, you can compare or replace a file with any older version from the history.
 * It can help you out when you change or delete a file by accident.
 * The history can also help you out when your workspace has a catastrophic problem or if you get disk errors that corrupt your workspace files.
-* Each file revision is stored in a separate file inside the `".history"` directory. e.g., `~/Library/Application Support/Sublime Text 2/Packages/Local History/.history/Apr.23.2012.10.10.34.history.py"`
+* Each file revision is stored in a separate file inside the `".history"` folder. e.g., `~/Library/Application Support/Sublime Text 2/Packages/Local History/.history/Apr.23.2012.10.10.34.history.py"`

 ## Installation